 The U.S. International Trade Commission has announced the inaugural invitation for tariff suspension and reduction petitions under the new and improved administrative review process.
-As we previously discussed, the American Manufacturing Competitiveness Act of 2016 established a regular procedures for consideration of requests for temporary relief from import duties.
+As we previously discussed, the American Manufacturing Competitiveness Act of 2016 established regular procedures for the consideration of requests for temporary relief from import duties.
 In accordance with the legislative mandate, the Commission is soliciting such requests, with a submission deadline of December 12, 2016.

 Domestic manufacturers have long obtained tariff suspension legislation to temporarily eliminate duties on imported items necessary for their U.S. production activities.
 The requirements were that there be no domestic production of competing articles, so that the duties served no protective function, and the revenue loss be minimal (i.e., below $500,000); these are carried over by the legislation.

 The old system was somewhat haphazard, with legislation first getting introduced in the House of Representatives and only then undergoing administrative review.
 Due to Congressional concerns about potential abuse of the process, tariff suspension bills were not even considered in recent years.
 The new statutory scheme funnels all requests through the Commission, which will prepare a report and recommendations as to which suspension requests should go forward.